 - Create tasks that will automatically appear in Jira or Asana.
 Anytime you write a comment using Cord, whether it’s to investigate a bug or change a dropdown to a search input, you can make it an Asana or Jira task so it fits right into your workflow (and it will actually get done!).

 - Your internal ops team can log edge cases and leave a record of the conversation.
 The users of your app can record edge cases and leave notes about what was decided inside Retool to increase efficiency and speed up onboarding for new team members who may run into the same issue.

 Add Cord to your browser to start collaborating in Retool

-Cord is a Chrome extension that adds a collapsible sidebar to your browser that shows up when you are using Cord supported tools.
+Cord is a Chrome extension that you can activate on SaaS tool or website.
 Install Cord in a few quick steps:

-4. Complete onboarding: Watch a 30 second video, install the browser extension from the Chrome store, and import relevant Slack messages by adding the Cord Slackbot
+3. Complete onboarding: Watch a 30 second video, install the extension from the Chrome store, and import relevant Slack messages by adding the Cord Slackbot

 5. Then, go directly to your Retool app and start annotating with your team!